 If you live in a flat or apartment, then you may need to use puppy pads.
 For example, it may not be practical to take your puppy outside several times a night.
 You should, however, decide on a toilet spot to help your puppy learn where they need to go, and get them used to going outside as soon as possible.

 Ideally, if you have access to a garden you should get your puppy used to going to the toilet outside from day one and avoid using puppy pads.
-Read more on how to toilet train a puppy.

 Should I wake my puppy up to pee at night?